apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-checksum-tut.md

 mathjax: true
 layout: page
 ---
-{% include important.html content="This page is currently being written and has not yet been reviewed" %}

 ## Introduction
 Checksums are used to detect changes in digital records, perhaps caused during transmission, or storage, or by some other operation.
 Checksums are short blocks of data (e.g., strings), which are readily calculated on computer systems.
 A checksum algorithm produces different values for different inputs (documents).
 So, it is possible to establish the integrity of digital records by comparing the initial checksum of a document with a checksum evaluated later.